turgu1/ESP-IDF-InkPlate/README.md

 # ESP-IDF-InkPlate Library Version 0.9.6

-(April 25th, 2022)
+(April 27th, 2022)

 Version 0.9.6:

-- Added second MCP presence detection.
+- Added MCP presence detection.
 With chips shortage issues, some Inkplate devices (Inkplate-10, Inkplate-6PLUS) may have their second MCP chip missing.
 The `mcp_ext.is_present()` method can be used to check its availability.
 Log information messages are produced indicating if MCPs are detected as present or not.

 Version 0.9.5: